GoogleCloudPlatform/cloud-code-vscode/README.md

+*\*\*If you run into problems with managed dependencies failing on MacOS, it may be failing due to a [recent MacOS update](https://developer.apple.com/forums/thread/673827) that can cause the following error `xcrun: error: invalid active developer path`.
+If you experience this error, please run `xcode-select --install` and restart VSCode.\*\**

 # Cloud Code for Visual Studio Code

 Cloud Code for VS Code brings the power and convenience of IDEs to cloud-native application development.
 Cloud Code integrates with Google Cloud services like Google